Vestibular system

 - While still lying down, slowly move your head into a chin-to-chest position, keeping your body relaxed.

-- Slowly return to a sitting position while maintaining the chin-to-chest position
+- Slowly return to a sitting position while maintaining the chin-to-chest position.

 Meniere’s disease

-The management of symptoms includes
+Management of symptoms

 Vestibular neuritis

-Treatment options will include:
+Treatment options

 - Antibiotics for the management of infection